Get More Comments on Your Facebook Posts (Without Using Engagement-Bait)

-According to an analysis of more than 880 million Facebook posts by BuzzSumo, Facebook page engagement has dropped 20% since 2017.
-For businesses, that decline in engagement has been made worse by recent changes to Facebook’s News Feed algorithm, which favors posts from friends and family over posts from Facebook business pages.
+According to an analysis by BuzzSumo and Buffer of 43 million Facebook business page posts, Facebook page engagement has dropped more than 50%.
+For businesses, that decline in engagement has been made worse by changes to Facebook’s News Feed algorithm, which favors posts from friends and family over posts from Facebook business pages.

 Likes, Comments, and Shares

 When it comes to getting more engagement on Facebook, comments on your posts are the gold standard.
 Likes can make your business seem more legitimate, and shares show that people are interested enough in your content to pass it on to friends, but comments show real engagement.

 If someone takes the time to post a comment, that shows they’re truly interested in your content, which means Facebook will recognize that your content is creating conversations and meaningful interactions between people, and is therefore more likely to prioritize that content in the News Feed.

 Adam Moressi, head of News Feed at Facebook, said in a January 2018 blog post that Facebook will prioritize “posts that inspire back-and-forth discussion in the comments and posts that you might want to share and react to—whether that’s a post from a friend seeking advice, a friend asking for recommendations for a trip, or a news article or video prompting lots of discussion.”